JuliaGraphics/Colors.jl/docs/src/namedcolors.md

     origins.
 For example, "LightGray" is lighter than "Gray", but "DarkGray" is also lighter than "Gray".

+    The X11 named colors include 96 traditional names with spaces (e.g. "deep sky blue"), but they are invalid as the CSS/SVG named colors.

 These colors can be converted to `RGB{N0f32}` (for example) using: